 What Education Professionals say:

 “Anne has run several sessions for us, for groups of students and teachers, and for a group of counsellors from different universities.
 She always found the right way to address their needs in a positive and life-inspiring way.
-Her experience in Peer Support, Stress and Anxiety Management and Counselling makes her the perfect person to connect with the students from different backgrounds and disciplines, to instate a self of belonging and normality for them and to support them in finding a way out from their difficult situations.
+Her experience in Peer Support, Stress and Anxiety Management and Counselling makes her the perfect person to connect with the students from different backgrounds and disciplines, to instate a sense of belonging and normality for them and to support them in finding a way out from their difficult situations.
 Anne’s passion for her work transpires through her dedication to help every individual who approaches her and in guiding them to successful resolutions of their issues.
 Her lectures for the group of counsellors gave them a new insight into different ways of helping students at their universities, and a better understanding of some not commonly discussed issues.
 We received positive feedback from students, teachers and counsellors that attended her workshops and hope to carry on working with Anne for many years to come. ” Dr Lana Delerue , Operations Manager , Oxford Prospects Programmes, March 2021

 We have had the delight of working with Anne for the past few years on our students and university staff programmes.
 This year we migrated some of our programmes online and Anne has been invaluable in offering her workshops on peer support.